Our Community Lakehouse

 Our plan for the adaptive reuse for Harley Clarke makes use of ideas suggested by hundreds of residents in three community meetings held in early 2019.
 These ideas include a café, a patio with a lake view, a place to meet and connect, cultural celebrations, seasonal events, and educational and recreational programming.
 This world-class setting will allow everyone to enjoy Evanston at the lake, year-round.
 Our plan transforms our asset on the lake into a place that belongs to everyone and where everyone belongs.
 That's the what.

 Our mission recognizes and honors the language of the 2018 fall referendum approved by over 80% of the voters to “preserve and protect the Harley Clarke mansion.”
 We are grass roots, broadly based, diverse and responsive to community input, including the three community meetings held in early 2019.
 Our plan is inclusive, practical, and sustainable.
 It preserves and uses our landmark lakefront asset because the greenest building is the one that’s already built.
 Using it conforms to Lakefront Master Plan’s goals set in 2008.
 That’s the why.

-Through a long-term lease with the City of Evanston, ELHG will repurpose Harley Clarke into an experiential environmental education center that will serve as the gateway to the Great Lakes.
-Following models that have proven successful in the Chicagoland area and across the country, we will be financially self-sustaining through a combination of program fees, rentals, grants, and fundraising.
+With the lease, ECLG will repurpose Harley Clarke into a community-use space to benefit all Evanston’s residents.
+Following successful examples in the Chicago area and across the country, we will be financially self-sustaining through a combination of fund-raising, grants, rentals, and program fees.